UW-Hydro/VIC/docs/Documentation/Drivers/Classic/GlobalParam.md

 #######################################################################
 # Output Files and Parameters
 #######################################################################
-RESULT_DIR      (put the result directory path here)    # Results directory path OUTPUT_STEPS_PER_DAY   0      # Output interval (hours); if 0, OUT_STEP = MODEL_STEPS_PER_DAY
+LOG_DIR         (put the log directory path here)       # Log directory path RESULT_DIR      (put the result directory path here)    # Results directory path
-SKIPYEAR    0   # Number of years of output to omit from the output files COMPRESS    FALSE   # TRUE = compress input and output files when done OUT_FORMAT  BINARY  # BINARY or ASCII
-ALMA_OUTPUT FALSE   # TRUE = ALMA-format output files; FALSE = standard VIC units
-MOISTFRACT  FALSE   # TRUE = output soil moisture as volumetric fraction; FALSE = standard VIC units PRT_SNOW_BAND   FALSE   # TRUE = write a "snowband" output file, containing band-specific values of snow variables.

 #######################################################################
 #
 # Output File Contents
 #
-# As of VIC 4.0.6 and 4.1.0, you can specify your output file names and
+# You can specify your output file names and contents in the global param file
-# contents # in the global param file (see the README.txt file for more
+# (see the VIC documentation for more information).
-# information).
 #
 # If you do not specify file names and contents in the global param
 # file, VIC will produce the same set of output files that it has